-How Do I Change or Replace my Cordless Phone Batteries.
+How Do I Change or Replace my Phone Handset Batteries.

-Step 1 – Before you change or replace your old batteries identify which replacement rechargeable cordless phone batteries you require.
+Step 1 – Before you change or replace your old batteries identify which replacement rechargeable phone handset batteries you require.

 The easy way to identify which battery you require is to use the cross reference on our Home page.
 This covers most of the popular cordless phones by make and model.
 If this does not suffice then you will need to do the following or email us with the make and model of phone and we will identify it for you.